shivani-nadkarni/photo_app/README.md

 python3 -m photo_app
 ```

-##Demo
+###Demo

-You can sign in the portal by using the credentials below:
+You can sign in the portal by using the below credentials:
 username -- guest
 password -- guest